tailsjoin/tailsjoin/README.md

 # tailsjoin
-## Script to install JoinMarket and dependencies on Tails OS.
+## Scripts to install JoinMarket, Bitcoin v.11, and dependencies on Tails OS.

+### Options for Tails.

+1. Run on a minimal system without enough disk space to run bitcoin core.

+2. Run on either a system with enough disk space to hold an indexed blockchain, or a minimal system with the enough external storage to store the blockchain (60GB~)

+---

+### Steps for a system with minimal disk space.

-You must start Tails with "More options" setting in the beginning (Persistence is optional) and set an administrator password.
+You must start Tails with "More options" setting in the beginning (Persistence is optional) and set an administrator password no matter which script you run.

 The script is signed with my gpg key: [0x1B9184DF9E117718](https://github.com/tailsjoin/tailsjoin/wiki/GnuPG-Key)